SumanthMeenan/Datascience_Projects/README.md

 There are almost 2.2 lakh labelled images in which 60% images have cancer, 40% images have no cancer

 Built a CNN Model 2 predict whether the image has cancer tissue or not

+3.)
+U_NET Algorithm

+We trained the unet with (128,128,3) rgb image as input and (128,128,1) mask as output

+So, if we give rgb image, it needs to predict the mask image

+Pixel level classification thats y 1*1 convolution at the end